DannhiNT/DannhiNT/README.md

 # Hi there 👋, I'm Justine Nhi

-✨ A passionate **Computer Science and Statistics student**.
+A passionate **Computer Science and Statistics student**.
 I love exploring new technologies every day and leveraging them to solve real-world problems.

-### 💖 About me
-- 📖 I'm pursuing my Bachelor degree at Luther College.
-- 🌱 Currently learning **Full-stack development**
+- 🌱 I am currently learning **Full-stack development**
 - 📫 Reach out to me at [nguytr01@luther.edu](mailto:nguytr01@luther.edu)

-😽 Outside of coding, I enjoy listening to music, reading, cooking good food, and sipping cups of matcha 🫶🍵.
+Outside of coding, I enjoy listening to music, reading, cooking good food, and sipping cups of matcha 🫶🍵.

 ## Languages and Tools